yevgeniy/nimm-warden/readme.md

 # Nimm Warden

 Let Warden watch your model.
-When something changes there it will let you know:
+When something changes it will let you know:
 ```
 var model = {
 	cartItems:[